-The IFSCCC has two community wide meal programs: Meals on Wheels and Congregate (in-house meals).
+The IFSCCC has two community wide meal programs: Home Delivered Meals and Congregate (in-house meals).
 These programs collectively served 73,619 meals in 2018.
 All meals are hot and nutritious and provided one third of the RDA requirements for Protein, Calcium, Vitamins A and C, and Iron.

 SCCC Congregate (In-House) Nutrition Program: Seniors 60 and over can enjoy a noon meal five days a week.
 Spouses and disabled dependents, regardless of age, can also enjoy this noon meal when accompanied by a senior.
-Served at 12:00 pm Monday through Friday.
-Guests are always welcome.
+Served at 11:30 am Monday through Friday.

 Your donations will help us continue to offer the many activities and functions we provide to our seniors.

 A monthly menu is included in the IFSCCC Communicator newsletter, and by clicking the link below, you will go directly to the NEWSLETTER tab.
 Scroll to the bottom to see the menu for this month.
 For more information please call 208 522-4357.

 The links below are to some of the many assistance programs aimed toward helping our seniors.

 Such as: AREA AGENCY ON AGING, EICAP (which has: Long Term Care Ombudsman, Caregiver Services, Adult Protection, Homemaker Services, Grandparents Rasing Grandchildren, RESPITE - Relief for the Caregiver in the Home and Transportation are just a few.

 Phone (208) 522-5391 or visit or

 EICAP MAIN OFFICE